 Last week we had a visit from Sal Bonavita.
-He came to our #Roastery and shared how much he enjoyed our Africa Blend Coffee.
-We thought we would take a moment to pull back the curtain and showcase an interesting Ehtiopian farm.
-This is a unique look into one farm where we source green coffee beans for our stunning Africa Blend Coffee.
-There are actually four green coffee beans that we roast and blend to create our Africa Blend.
-However, since the green coffee beans we source for our coffee are usually kept a secret, we will share information on just one farm.
+He came to our Coffee Roastery and shared how much he enjoyed our Africa Blend Coffee.
+We thought we would take a moment to pull back the curtain and showcase an interesting Ethiopian farm.
+This is a unique look into one Ethiopian farm where we source green coffee beans for our stunning Africa Blend Coffee.
+There are actually four green coffee beans that we hand roast and hand blend to create our Africa Blend.
+However, since the green coffee beans we source for our Africa Blend Coffee are usually kept a secret, we will only share information on one coffee farm.

 Ethiopian Yirgacheffe Natural Misty Valley coffee bean.
 Yirgacheffe (also spelled Yirgachefe, Yergacheffe, or Yerga Chefe) is a micro-region within the much larger region of Sidama (or Sidomo) in southern Ethiopia.

-The Yirgacheffe bean has long been prized for their delicate, tea-like aromatics and clean citrus flavor.
-The Misty Valley is a prime example of the fruitiness, complexity, and character of these Natural Yirgacheffe coffees.
-In the cup, the Misty Valley truly delivers.
-A perfumed floral aroma leads into a crisp and complex fruit basket flavor. the Natural Misty Valley is subject to an incredible amount of care from start to finish.
+Ethiopian Yirgacheffe Natural Misty Valley coffee bean has long been prized for its delicate, tea-like aromatics and clean citrus flavor.
+This is a prime example of the fruitiness, complexity, and character of these Natural Yirgacheffe coffees.
+In the cup, the Ethiopian Yirgacheffe Natural Misty Valley coffee truly delivers.
+A perfumed floral aroma leads into a crisp and complex fruit basket flavor.
+The Ethiopian Yirgacheffe Natural Misty Valley coffee is subject to an incredible amount of care from start to finish.

-"When the ripe cherries are first brought to the mill to dry on raised African beds, they are constanly turned (day and night!) for the first 48 hours of drying to ensure an even evaporation of the moisture from the cherry.
+"When the ripe coffee cherries are first brought to the mill to dry on raised African beds, they are constantly turned (day and night) for the first 48 hours to ensure an even evaporation of the moisture from the coffee cherry.
 This lends a consistency and cleanliness to the cup, which can prove difficult in a process prone to mold and uneven air circulation.
-After the coffee is fully dried and the skin, mucilage, and parchment removed, it is sorted and traded through the Ethiopian Coffee Exchange as a Grade 1 Yirgacheffe."
+After the coffee cherry is fully dried and the skin, mucilage, and parchment removed, it is sorted and traded through the Ethiopian Coffee Exchange as a Grade 1 Yirgacheffe."